Many factors other than your cruise-cabin will determine if you will have a great cruise experience.

 As you make your selection, take into account the following factors that may be important to you:

-Of course, a cruise planner can help you with determining the importance of the above factors (and others) to your overall cruise experience.
+Of course, a cruise planner or travel agent can help you with determining the importance of the above factors (and others) to your overall cruise experience.

 Look at your experience as an adventure and you will not go wrong.
 After all, you do not plan to spend a lot of time in your stateroom – do you?